Abdul Majid Khan Tarin: Career

-On returning to India, he became a Junior Magistrate in the Punjab service, then a 1st Class Magistrate, Extra Assistant Commissioner and then Deputy Commissioner; he also served briefly as a Judge in the Punjab Sessions Courts and on retiring from service in 1934, he became an early and active member of the NWFP (now Khyber-Pakhtunkhwa in Pakistan) chapter of the All India Muslim League and a close associate of Sir Sahibzada Abdul Qayyum, also serving as a Member of the NWFP Legislative Assembly (1937–1939).
-Although keen to protect Muslim rights, he remained a firm proponent of a consolidated Muslim entity within a larger Indian confederation, till the end.
-He died at his ancestral village, Talokar, in June 1939.
+On returning to India, Tarin became a junior magistrate in the Punjab service, then a 1st class magistrate, extra assistant commissioner and then deputy commissioner; he also served briefly as a judge in the Punjab Sessions Courts.
+On retiring from service in 1934, he became an early and active member of the NWFP (now Khyber-Pakhtunkhwa in Pakistan) chapter of the All India Muslim League and a close associate of Sir Sahibzada Abdul Qayyum, and was a member of the NWFP Legislative Assembly (1937–1939).
+Although keen to protect Muslim rights, he remained a firm proponent of a consolidated Muslim entity within a larger Indian confederation until his death at his ancestral village, Talokar, in June 1939.

 Legacy

-Khan Sahib Abdul Majid Khan Tarin was also a very active philanthropist.
-Apart from his support of the establishment of the Islamia College, Peshawar, and support to various Indian Muslim charities, he played a considerable role in the early development of his native Haripur area in Hazara, NWFP.
-He founded several charitable schools, set up a public Tuberculosis ward at the Haripur Government Hospital, provided for a system of educational scholarships for local students as well as supporting numerous needy people.
-This tradition of public service has been carried on by his family.
+Tarin was also a philanthropist.
+Apart from his support of the establishment of the Islamia College, Peshawar, and support of various Indian Muslim charities, he played a considerable role in the early development of his native Haripur area in Hazara, NWFP.
+He founded several charitable schools, set up a public tuberculosis ward at the Haripur Government Hospital, provided for a system of educational scholarships for local students, as well as supporting numerous needy people.

 Khan Sahib had three sons and two daughters.
-His eldest son, Abdus Salim Khan, a noted Pakistani diplomat, was married to the well-known former Pakistani minister, Begum Mahmooda Salim Khan, daughter of the late Punjab Premier, Sardar Sir Sikandar Hayat Khan (1892–1942).
+His eldest son, Abdus Salim Khan, a Pakistani diplomat, was married to former Pakistani minister, Begum Mahmooda Salim Khan, daughter of the late Punjab Premier, Sardar Sir Sikandar Hayat Khan (1892–1942).
 His second son Abdul Hamid Khan was an agriculturist of NWFP, whilst his third son, Abdul Rashid Khan, was commissioned in the British Indian Army and later served in the Pakistan Army after the independence of Pakistan in 1947.
 The Pakistani poet and research scholar, Omer Tarin is a great-grandson of Abdul Majid Khan Tarin.